oottonoandypi/pi3/README.md

 # PI3 🥧

-Everything about python that you know and don't know and beyond..
+Everything and anything about python, and beyond..

 Content will be updated soon.
 Stay Toned!